TianMyy/Algorithms-base-java/README.md

 ### General info
 This project includes all the code demos for the learning progress of data structure & algorithms based on Java.
 1. Sorts folder includes different type of sort algorithms.
+2. Lists folder includes Sequential List and Linked list data structures.

 ### Technologies
 Project is created with: